kannankvs/md2/Command-Reference.md

 **config interface shutdown**

 This command is for administratively shut down the either the Physical interface or port channel interface.
 TBD: What should user do to make it effective? "show interfaces status" still shows as UP even after executing this command.
+AI: It works in other DUT.
+Not an issue.

   - Usage:
     config interface <interface-name> shutdown